spacetelescope/jwst/README.md

 > this can be remedied by downgrading the gwcs version through e.g. `pip install 'gwcs<0.22'`
 >
 > Installation on MacOS Mojave 10.14 will fail due to lack of a stable build for dependency ``opencv-python``.

+> [!IMPORTANT]
+> JWST requires a C compiler for dependencies.
+>
+> Linux and MacOS platforms are tested and supported.
+Windows is not currently supported.

 ## Installation